Unit Testing Framework

 These attributes are not meant to be accessed through the code of the unit test.
 Instead, they affect the ways the unit test is used or run, either by you through the IDE of Visual Studio, or by the Team System test engine.

-For example, some of these attributes appear as columns in the Test Manager window and Test Results window, which means you can use them to group and sort tests and test results.
+For example, some of these attributes appear as columns in the Test List Editor and the Test Results window, which means you can use them to group and sort tests and test results.

 One such attribute is TestPropertyAttribute, which you use to add arbitrary metadata to unit tests.
 For example, you could use it to store the name of a test pass that this test covers, by marking the unit test with [TestProperty("TestPass", "Accessibility")].
 Or to store an indicator of the kind of test it is: [TestProperty("TestKind", "Localization")].
 The property you create by using this attribute, and the property value you assign, are both displayed in the Visual Studio Properties window under the heading Test specific.

 Attributes Used for Generating Reports

 The attributes in this section relate the test method that they decorate to entities in the project hierarchy of a Team Foundation Server team project.
 For more information, see How to: Enable Reporting of Test Results.

 As described in How to: Test a Private Method, you can generate a unit test for a private method.
 This generation creates a private accessor class, which instantiates an object of the PrivateObject class.
 The PrivateObject class is a wrapper class that uses reflection as part of the private accessor process.
 The PrivateType class is similar, but is used for calling private static methods instead of calling private instance methods.